mbentley124/cse341_project/README.md

 ## About the bank

+An ATM is considered a teller, with a unique one for each location.

+Although it is not required in the database, in order to promote ease of access every user must have a unique name.
+This allows users to enter their name to login instead of memorizing their user id.
+We have found users are less likely to forget their name for some reason.

+Deposits are with a specific teller, but withdraws are with a specific location.
+This is since a teller is required for depositing, but only an ATM is required for withdraws (which all of our locations have).

 Does not allow clients to pay off their loans with a credit card (we like to promote better financial decisions)

 Tellers can only work at one location